Website visits can predict angler presence using machine learning: Results

-For predicting the presence or absence of boats at known or unknown lakes, the importance of features in ML models without angler-generated data did not differ from the models with angler-generated data.
-Instead of the feature ``Website visits", atmospheric pressure and the presence of smallmouth bass belonged to the five most important features, respectively.
+For predicting the presence or absence of boats at known or unknown lakes, the importance of features in ML models without angler-reported data and ``Website visits'' did not differ from the models with angler-reported data and ``Website visits''.
+Instead of the feature ``Website visits'', atmospheric pressure and the presence of smallmouth bass belonged to the five most important features, respectively.

 For the temporal prediction of boat counts at known lakes, feature permutation revealed that again shoreline length and distance of the lake from an urban area were important predictors.
-THe other important feature were human population in the area, day type (weekend), and wind speed (Table \ref{tab:feature_importance}).
+The other important features were human population in the area, day type (weekend), and wind speed (Table \ref{tab:feature_importance}).